2025 Singaporean general election: Election date

-On 8 March 2024, the Elections Department (ELD) announced that 50,000 public servants had been appointed as election officials.
-After Lawrence Wong became prime minister in May 2024, the South China Morning Post speculated that elections could be held as early as September; elections were typically held around the school breaks of March and September.
-Goh Chok Tong held his first general election in August 1991, ten months after he assumed office in November 1990; his successor Lee Hsien Loong held his first general election in May 2006, two years after he assumed office in August 2004.
-However, Eugene Tan, an associate professor at Singapore Management University, felt a September election would be "hasty" for Wong to establish his mandate, and that the election was more likely to be held after the announcement of the 2025 budget.
-Holding the elections in 2025 would coincide with the country's SG60 National Day celebrations.

-Following Lee Hsien Loong's announcement in April 2024 that he would step down as prime minister in May, Channel NewsAsia (CNA) speculated that the general elections could be held at the end of that year.
-However, Lee's successor, Lawrence Wong, said in November that the Electoral Boundaries Review Committee (EBRC) had not yet been convened.
-Following the formation of the EBRC in January 2025, political observers interviewed by The Straits Times speculated that the election could be held as early as April or May, following the passage of the 2025 budget.
-July was deemed unlikely because it would be right before the SG60 National Day celebrations.
+On 8 March 2024, the ELD announced that 50,000 public servants had been appointed as election officials.
+Following Lee Hsien Loong's announcement in April 2024 that he would step down as prime minister in May, CNA speculated that general elections could be held at the end of that year.
+However, Wong said in November that the Electoral Boundaries Review Committee (EBRC) had not yet been convened.
+Following the formation of the EBRC in January 2025, political observers interviewed by The Straits Times (ST) speculated that the election could be held as early as April or May, following the passage of the 2025 budget.
+July was deemed unlikely as it would be right before National Day celebrations.
+The South China Morning Post speculated that elections, typically held around the school holidays in March and September, could be held as early as September.
+On the other hand, Eugene Tan, an associate professor at Singapore Management University (SMU), believed that a September election would be "hasty" for Wong to establish his mandate and that the election was more likely to be held after the announcement of the 2025 budget.
+A 2025 general election would coincide with the country's SG60 National Day celebrations.

 Voter rolls

 The ELD released a statement outlining that the Register of Electors would be refreshed in 2025, being closed for updating a few months ahead of the plausible election date.
-As such, for the 2025 election, a citizen must be aged 21 and above as of 1 February 2025 to be able to vote.
+As such, for the 2025 election, a citizen had to be aged 21 and above as of 1 February 2025 to be able to vote.
 The latest certification from the Register of Electors was released on 21 July, announcing an electorate of 2,715,187.
-The voter rolls opened for public inspection from 15 to 28 February, and was updated on 24 March, further increasing the electorate to 2,758,095; after the writ of election is issued, the number was further increased to 2,758,858.
-By 18 April 2025, 18,389 voters were registered as overseas voters, with 8,630 casting their votes at one of 10 overseas polling stations, (Note: The 10 overseas polling stations are located at Dubai, United Arab Emirates; London, United Kingdom; Tokyo, Japan; Washington, D.C., San Francisco and New York City of the United States; Beijing, Hong Kong and Shanghai of China; and Canberra, Australia.) and 9,759 via postal voting, first introduced in the 2023 presidential election.
+The voter rolls were opened for public inspection from 15 to 28 February and updated on 24 March, increasing the electorate to 2,758,095; after the writ of election was issued, the number was further increased to 2,758,858.
+By 18 April 2025, 18,389 voters had been registered as overseas voters, with 8,630 casting their votes at one of 10 overseas polling stations, and 9,759 via postal voting, first introduced in the 2023 presidential election.